Meenakshi Seshadri: Hiatus (1997–present)

 After her marriage, she made a rare appearance on Shekhar Suman's talk show.
 After a few years of marriage, she shifted her base to Plano, Texas, in the United States.
 In an interview she stated: "Coming from a very Indo-centric background, life abroad shook me, I just could not relate to the US environment."
 However, with the passage of time she has settled there.
-Now she is running her own dance school in Carrollton called Cherish Institute of Dance; the school is described as "an assembly of talented dancers, a voluntary body to enhance multi-culture, revealing the best talent of people of all ages".
+Now she is running her own dance school in Carrollton called Cherish Institute of Dance; The school is described as "an assembly of talented dancers, a voluntary body to enhance multi-culture, revealing the best talent of people of all ages".

 Personal life

-She dated singer Kumar Sanu in the early 1990's.
 Meenakshi retired from cinema after marrying investment banker Harish Mysore in 1995.
 They had a civil wedding and a registered marriage in New York.
-The couple has two children, a daughter and a son.
-Meenakshi lives in Plano, Texas.
-There, she teaches Bharatanatyam, Kathak, and Odissi.
+The couple have two children, a daughter and a son.
+Meenakshi lived in Plano, Texas.
+There, she taught Bharatanatyam, Kathak, and Odissi.
 She performs with her students at charity events and fundraisers, including the American Association of Physicians of Indian Origin (AAPI) convention in California.
+She has since shifted to Washington D.C.

 Artistry

 Dance

 Meenakshi is not only known for her acting skills, but for her dancing skills as well.
 Often referred to as "Damini", she is famous for her dance in the song "Tu Mera Hero Hai" from the film Hero.
-She is also known for her dance sequences to Bollywood songs such as "Pyar Karne Wale" (from Hero), her one of great dance sequences in songs such as "Rock’N’Roll" and "Tu Nache Main Gaoon" - with Mithun (from Main Balwaan" and 'Parivaar"), "Teri Payal Mere Geet" with Govinda (from Teri Payal Mere Geet), "Jaane Do Jaane Do" (from Shahenshah) opposite Amitabh Bachchan, "Badal Pe Chalke" (from Vijay) opposite Anil Kapoor and Rishi Kapoor, "Bin Saajan Jhula" (from Damini) opposite Aamir Khan, "Sajan Mera Uss Par Hai" (from Gangaa Jamunaa Saraswati), "Mujre Wali Hoon" (from Awaargi), "Jab Koi Baat Bigad Jaye" (from Jurm), and "Badan Main Chandni" (from Ghatak).
+She is also known for her dance sequences to Bollywood songs such as "Pyar Karne Wale" (from Hero), her one of great dance sequences in songs such as "Rock’N’Roll" and "Tu Nache Main Gaoon" - with Mithun (from Main Balwaan and Parivaar), "Teri Payal Mere Geet" with Govinda (from Teri Payal Mere Geet), "Jaane Do Jaane Do" (from Shahenshah) opposite Amitabh Bachchan, "Badal Pe Chalke" (from Vijay) opposite Anil Kapoor and Rishi Kapoor, "Bin Saajan Jhula" (from Damini) opposite Aamir Khan, "Sajan Mera Uss Par Hai" (from Gangaa Jamunaa Saraswati), "Mujre Wali Hoon" (from Awaargi), "Jab Koi Baat Bigad Jaye" (from Jurm), and "Badan Main Chandni" (from Ghatak).

 She considers herself more of a dancer than an actress.
 Her desire to continue the art and extend this culture in a foreign land led her to found the Cherish Dance School.

 Singing

 Meenakshi sang some poetic notes in J.P.
 Dutta's movie Kshatriya, in a composition by Laxmikant Pyarelal.
 She sang a song in another movie, Tadap, with Chunkey Pandey and Nana Patekar, but the movie was not released.
-She sang "Tumhare Roop ka", composed by R.D.
+She sang "Tumhare Roop Ka", composed by R.D.
 Burman, with Amit Kumar and Suresh Wadkar.